 Dylan Carlson of Earth uses a Telecaster.
 A Perfect Circle’s Troy Van Leeuwen a Jazzmaster.
-And Fenriz from Darkthrone didn’t even care what equipment he used.
+And Fenriz from Darkthrone doesn’t even care about his equipment.
 Metal and its countless strains are, like punk, more an attitude and aesthetic rather than a particular sound.

 Which is to say that there’s no such thing as a ‘best’ metal guitar.
 However, no one can deny that there are instruments geared towards the playing styles that metal demands, be it shred-heavy, riff-led or doom-laden.
 Yes, there are hundreds more nuances to metal, but going through them all will require a grimoire, preferably inked in blood.